 As I made the decision to purchase new ornaments this year, I thought I would create a post on Christmas tree ideas for inspiration.
 Last year I tossed the set that I had been using over the last decade as the ornaments were showing wear and tear.
 Many of the low hanging ornaments had been battered and smashed by a mischievous kitten named Bryan, and the others had been tossed into their storage boxes aimlessly by helping hands.
 Time for a fresh start!

 I’ve included a wide selection of beautifully decorated Christmas trees, from rustic and farmhouse style to traditional, modern, Scandic, and French Country.
-From burnished metal bulbs to hues of blue, blush, jewel tones, gleaming silver, and warm earth tone shades.
+From burnished metal bulbs to hues of blue, blush, jewel tones, gleaming silver, to warm earth tone shades.

 Whether you are on the hunt for the perfect tree at local farms or pulling the trusty faux evergreen out of the attic, setting up and decorating your Christmas tree is a favorite holiday pastime.
 Here are some tips on how to make the most of your family’s decorating traditions – and create new ones.

 The secret to decorating a beautiful Christmas tree is similar to designing any room in your home – style in layers!
 The standard elements that go into decorating a Christmas tree are lights, garland, tinsel, and ornaments.
 Whatever your preferred design aesthetic is, these are the core pieces that are familiar to almost everyone.
 The best Christmas trees are filled with layer upon layer of memories, traditions, and keepsakes.
 There is an art to Christmas tree decorating, but there is also a science.
 While we each have individual decorating styles, the following steps can help anyone create a seasonal showstopper.